Side Well Project

 Many areas of prospective geology at Side Well remain completely untested by drilling or geochemical sampling.

-Kalgoorlie-based prospector and explorer Scott Wilson was one of the first people to recognise that the Meekatharra greenstone belt continued beneath shallow soil cover north of Meekatharra in the 1980’s, after seeing a regional aeromagnetic map of the area produced by the Bureau of Mineral Resources.
-Scott subsequently pegged a series of exploration licences between Meekatharra and Andy well, an area in which he still maintains an interest more than 30 years later.
+In the early 1980’s Kalgoorlie-based prospector and explorer Scott Wilson was among the first people to recognise that the Meekatharra greenstone belt continued beneath shallow soil cover north of Meekatharra.
+After studying regional aeromagnetic maps of the area produced by the Bureau of Mineral Resources.
+Scott pegged a series of exploration licences between Meekatharra and Andy Eell, an area in which he still maintains an interest more than 35 years later.
 He went on to strike joint venture agreements with a series of exploration companies, leading to the discovery of gold at Andy Well by WMC Resources and the first significant intersection at Mulga Bill by Dominion Mining.

-Regional exploration has been conducted around Side Well by a number of companies over the past 30 years, including Dominion Mining (1992 to 1995), WMC Resources (1996-97), Accent Resources (2009) and Doray Minerals (2010 to 2016).
+In joint venture with Scott’s private company Murchison Resources, regional exploration has been conducted around Side Well by a number of companies over the past 35 years including Dominion Mining (1992 to 1995), WMC Resources (1996-97), Accent Resources (2009) and Doray Minerals (2010 to 2016).
 Dominion was the first company to identify significant gold mineralisation in drilling with intersections such as 2m @ 1.67g/t Au and 4m @ 1.4g/t Au in regional RAB traverses .

 Dominion Mining and WMC Resources explored the greenstone belt from Andy Well to Side Well during the 1990’s.
 Dominion discovered significant gold mineralisation at Side Well in 1993, including 26m @ 2.19g/t in hole HAR3015.
-WMC subsequently assumed ownership of Dominion’s project interest, and shortly afterwards WMC drilled the discovery holes at Andy Well.
+WMC subsequently assumed majority ownership of the project, and shortly afterwards WMC drilled the discovery holes at Andy Well.
 WMC eventually concluded that the project area did not meet their exploration criteria of a 6Moz discovery, commenting in their 1998 report that “potential for a near-surface WMC-sized position (e.g. 6Moz) was significantly downgraded.
 The potential for smaller, perhaps million ounce, positions remains significant.”
-The decision by WMC to leave the area eventually led to the Andy Well project being picked up by Doray Minerals in joint venture with Scott Wilson.
+The decision by WMC to leave the area eventually led to the Andy Well and Side Well projects being picked up by Doray Minerals in joint venture with Scott Wilson – a deal done over a handshake at Kalgoorlie’s Palace Hotel during the Diggers & Dealers mining conference.

-Doray was successful in identifying high-grade gold in drilling at Matilda (3m @ 35.48g/t Au from 76m in hole MNAC0463) and then Mulga Bill where several significant hits in Air-Core (AC) and Reverse Circulation (RC) drilling included 10m @ 3.41g/t Au from 185m in SWRC006, 14m @ 5.30g/t Au from 86m in SWRC012 and 5m @ 6.69g/t Au from 110m in MNAC0454.
+At Side Well Doray was successful in identifying high-grade gold in drilling at Matilda (3m @ 35.48g/t Au from 76m in hole MNAC0463) and at Dominion’s original discovery hole site, now named Mulga Bill where several significant hits in Air-Core (AC) and Reverse Circulation (RC) drilling included 10m @ 3.41g/t Au from 185m in SWRC006, 14m @ 5.30g/t Au from 86m in SWRC012 and 5m @ 6.69g/t Au from 110m in MNAC0454.
 In January 2013 Doray flew a heli-TEM survey over the project area which provided additional detail for their structural interpretation on the controls to mineralisation.
 After 2015, Doray’s exploration focus shifted closer to Andy Well as they experienced success at Gnaweeda, while the corporate focus shifted to the ramp-up of operations at Deflector, south of Yalgoo.

 Great Boulder entered into a Joint Venture agreement with Scott Wilson’s Zebina Minerals Pty Ltd in 2020 and commenced drilling in August that year.
 Early target generation work by GBR in 2020 led to the first high-grade intersections at Mulga Bill, announced in early May 2021, and the discovery of the Ironbark and Loaded Dog prospects in late 2021.